emqxarchive/emqx-docs-en/source/lwm2m.rst

     "lwm2m/{?device_end_point_name}/command".

-And mqtt payload will be a json format data which specify the command.
+And mqtt payload will be a json format data which specifies the command.
 Please refer to emq-lwm2m document for details.